Costco South Korea

 |---|---|---|---|

-| Bulgogi Pizza | ₩2,500/slice | ~$1.90 | Topped with bulgogi beef, peppers, onion, olives, and mushrooms.
-Replaces pepperoni as a permanent flavor.
-The bulgogi beef has that sweet-soy glaze that melts into the cheese layer — it works way better than it has any right to. |
+| Bulgogi Pizza | ₩2,500/slice | ~$1.90 | Bulgogi beef, peppers, onion, olives, mushrooms.
+Replaces pepperoni as a permanent flavor. |

-| Korean Fried Chicken Bites | ₩6,990 | ~$5.30 | Crispy, double-fried chicken pieces — available in yangnyeom (sweet-spicy glaze) or plain fried.
-The double-fry technique gives these an audible crunch.
-Korea takes its fried chicken seriously, and even the Costco food court version does not mess around. |
+| Korean Fried Chicken Bites | ₩6,990 | ~$5.30 | Crispy double-fried chicken in yangnyeom (sweet-spicy) or plain.
+The double-fry gives an audible crunch. |

 | Eomuk-tang (Fish Cake Soup) | ₩3,500 | ~$2.53 | Traditional Korean fish cake soup — light, anchovy-based broth with skewered fish cakes.
 Comforting, clean-tasting, and perfect on a cold day. |